threatanatomy/tablog/content/en/posts/004-analyzing-a-dotnet-c2-agent.md

 Since analyzing each function called by the executable can be very tedious (specially if it contains garbage code to hinder analysis), we will follow the flow of calls made from the Main method.

 1. We verify that when the program starts it calls the Form1 form, which, when initialized, invokes the **InitializeComponent()** method.
-From this method's configuration we can point out three things:
+From this method's configuration we can gather three things:
     1. The opacity of the form is set to 0 to make it invisible.
     2. The form is configured not to have an icon in the taskbar.
     3. The method **Form1_Load** is called.